Reign

 Key Features

-• custom gift card layouts
+• Custom gift card layouts with visual builder

 • Admin control of balances

-• expiration and scheduling options
+• Expiration and scheduling options

-• media upload support
+• Media upload support for custom designs

 Pros

-• visually flexible designs
+• Visually flexible designs

-• great usability and UX
+• Great usability and UX

 Cons